-Double-clicking on the "file instance" column gives you the possibility of writing the file path.
-Note that at the time of defining the modules (see chapter 4.8.3), input files are defined from a general point of view (e.g., a file with ground altitude).
-It is in this step where a user can physically locate each file with the required data.
+Double-clicking on the "file instance" column gives the possibility of writing the file path.
+Note that at the time of defining the modules (see chapter 4.8.2), input files are defined from a general point of view (e.g., a file with ground altitude data).
+It is in this step where a user can physically locate each file with the required data (e.g., at a specific altitude).